Improving Audio-Visual Segmentation with Bidirectional Generation: Abstract

 \section{Abstract}

 The aim of audio-visual segmentation (AVS) is to precisely differentiate audible objects within videos down to the pixel level.
 Traditional approaches often tackle this challenge by combining information from various modalities, where the contribution of each modality is implicitly or explicitly modeled.
 Nevertheless, the interconnections between different modalities tend to be overlooked in audio-visual modeling.
 In this paper, inspired by the human ability to mentally simulate the sound of an object and its visual appearance, we introduce a bidirectional generation framework.
 This framework establishes robust correlations between an object's visual characteristics and its associated sound, thereby enhancing the performance of AVS.
 To achieve this, we employ a visual-to-audio projection component that reconstructs audio features from object segmentation masks and minimizes reconstruction errors.
 Moreover, recognizing that many sounds are linked to object movements, we introduce an implicit volumetric motion estimation module to handle temporal dynamics that may be challenging to capture using conventional optical flow methods.
 To showcase the effectiveness of our approach, we conduct comprehensive experiments and analyses on the widely recognized AVSBench benchmark.
 As a result, we establish a new state-of-the-art performance level in the AVS benchmark, particularly excelling in the challenging MS3 subset which involves segmenting multiple sound sources.
-To facilitate reproducibility, we plan to release both the source code and the pre-trained model.
+Code is released in: \url{https://github.com/OpenNLPLab/AVS-bidirectional}.